bonfa53/umarell-docs/README.md

-# umarell-issues
+# umarell-docs
-Issue tracker for Umarell project
+Docs and issue tracker for Umarell project